exasol/virtual-schemas/doc/user-guide/faq.md

 CREATE OR REPLACE JAVA ADAPTER SCRIPT ...
 ```

-### Create Virtual Schema Query Runs Endlessly

-**Problem**: You have started a `CREATE VIRTUAL SCHEMA` statement, but it is running endlessly without giving you any output or an error.
+### I have started a `CREATE VIRTUAL SCHEMA` statement, but it is running endlessly without giving any output or an error.

 **Solutions**:

 - Check if you specified a property `SCHEMA_NAME`.
 If you do not add this property, the virtual schema will try to read metadata of all tables existing in a source database.
 It can take very long time.
 - Check how many tables do exist in the schema you have specified.
 If there are more than a few hundreds of tables, creation of a virtual schema can also take time.

-### Exclude Multiple Tables From Virtual Schema

-**Question**: Can I exclude multiple tables from a virtual schema?
+### Can I exclude multiple tables from a virtual schema?

 **Answer**: Yes, you can use TABLE_FILTER = 'TABLE1','TABLE2',...

 ## Selecting From Virtual Schemas

-### JDBC Driver Access Denied

-**Problem**: The virtual schema was created successfully, but when you try to run a SELECT query, you get an `access denied` error with some permission name.
+### The virtual schema was created successfully, but when you try to run a SELECT query, you get an `access denied` error with some permission name.

 For example:

 ```
-JDBC-Client-Error: Failed loading driver 'com.mysql.jdbc.Driver': null, access denied ("java.lang.RuntimePermission" "setContextClassLoader") (Session: 1685600036204795036)
+JDBC-Client-Error: Failed loading driver 'com.mysql.jdbc.Driver': null, access denied ("java.lang.RuntimePermission" "setContextClassLoader")
 ```

 **Solution**: